dieselfox1/fincommerce/docs/extensions/extension-onboarding/handling-merchant-onboarding.md

 ### Installing the Icons package

-Store management links use the `@wordpress/icons` package.
+Store management links use the `@finpress/icons` package.
 If your extension isn't already using it, you'll need to add it to your extension's list of dependencies.

-`npm` `install` ` @wordpress``/icons ` `--save`
+`npm` `install` ` @finpress``/icons ` `--save`

 ### Enqueuing the JavaScript

 The logic that adds your custom link to the store management section will live in a JavaScript file.
-We'll register and enqueue that file with WordPress in our PHP file:
+We'll register and enqueue that file with finpress in our PHP file:

 ```js
 function custom_store_management_link() {